 Responsive App Design Made Easy with Geometry Reader in SwiftUI

-The Anatomy of GeometryReader: GeometryReader gives you access to a GeometryProxy, which contains information about the size and position of the view it’s applied to.
+GeometryReader gives you access to a GeometryProxy, which contains information about the size and position of the view it’s applied to

 It provides properties like sizeframe, and global, enabling you to respond to changes in the parent view’s geometry.